splunk/acs-cicd-starter/indexes/README.md

 # Define Indexes

-Each index should be defined as a separate json file, this way we can itterate through changes.
-Make the filename the index name just to make it easy for those that follow you...
+In this demo, each index should be defined as a separate json file using the index name as the filename, this way we can itterate through changes.